Autism Children's Book for Ages 6 to 14

 “I use the invisible backpack concept with all my autistic kids now.
 It gives them language for experiences they couldn’t explain before.
 The parent guide is invaluable for family sessions.”

-— Andrea, Speach Therapist
+— Andrea, Speech Therapist

 “As a teacher, this book helped me recognize when my students are working too hard to appear ‘normal.’
 I’ve created mask-free moments in my classroom based on these insights.”